Level A1 (Beginner)

 French has a unique letter called “l’e dans l’o“ or “the -e in the -o”.
 It’s essentially an -o and an -e combined in to a single letter.

-If a word has vowel + consonant + vowel, the consonant always goes with the second vowel.
-For example, for the word ami (friend), the syllable breakdown is: a-mi.
+If a word has vowel + consonant + vowel, the consonant moves to the second vowel.
+Example: ami (friend) → a-mi.
+Because the -m belongs to the second syllable, there is no nasal sound.

 27. -in, im, -aim, -ain, -eim, -ein, yn, yn